sherweb/ngx-materialize/README.md

 ### Reactive Form support

 Another nice advantage that we added to our implementation is the Form Validation.
 Materialize only provide HTML5 validation while we added support for Reactive Form allowing a more flexible way to do form validation following the same Material Design guidelines.

-### We haven't wrapped everything ...

-Although we didn't wrapped everything yet, all the Materialize library is available to be used when using our package.
-Aslo, some of the CSS classes have not been wrapped into directive as it already does the work pretty well!

-Or simply wrap the existing Materialize components that already meets the Material Design specifications.
-No need to be an HTML/CSS expert, only to know the Angular 2+ components.

 ## Installation